NargesArabMazar/secret_click_counter/README.md

 Features

-Counts clicks and shows a dialog after 40 clicks.
+Click Counting: Triggers a dialog after exactly 40 clicks.
-Encrypts developers' names for security.
+Security: Developers' names are encrypted for protection.
-Easy to integrate with any Flutter widget.
+Flexibility: Easily integrates with any Flutter widget.

+Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue on the GitHub repository.
+License
+This package is licensed under the MIT License.
+See the LICENSE file for details.